What's Hot

 Weather

 One obvious place to expect oscillation modelling would be in weather and much work has been accomplished in this field.
 Earth has a natural climate pulse that can be quantified using a Primary Forcing Mechanism that assists analysts identify long-term displacements of regional high pressure systems from the expected baseline.
-Without any doubt, David Dilley's site is a piece of work too, incredible research actually and a link for his material can be found here [ LINK ].
+Without any doubt, David Dilley's site is a piece of work too and he has applied incredible research to modelling cyclical randomness; a link for his material can be found here [ LINK ].

 Air crash investigations